shionhonda/hippocampus-garden/content/blog/best_papers_2020/index.md

 ![](2021-01-02-20-57-14.png)

-Now that it is found that supervised pre-training works for image classification with a huge Transformer model, I guess a seld-supervised version will appear this year.
+Now that it is found that supervised pre-training works for image classification with a huge Transformer model, I guess a self-supervised version will appear this year.

 ### Pre-training without Natural Images
 - Authors: Hirokatsu Kataoka, Kazushige Okayasu, Asato Matsumoto, Eisuke Yamagata, Ryosuke Yamada, Nakamasa Inoue, Akio Nakamura, Yutaka Satoh